League: Thai Semi-Pro League Central (current level)

 I was

-slightly disappointed to an extent that they didn’t tell me they were still
+slightly disappointed that they weren't still

 Setting off